THUNDERBIRD'S WORLD VIEW

 A SHOT RINGS OUT! - "Oh no," the audience moans.
 Noble Savage, after all that effort, flies off his pony....splat....dead.
 The soldiers sing a tune from Oklahoma,

 "Poor Red is dead, Poor red man is dead, we took him down with a musket shot to the head.
 We were down upon our knees, but the shot was a breeze, 'cuz Hollywood rewrote it instead."

-One final voice rings out, "How much I get for that headdress?"
+One final voice rings out, "How much can I get for that headdress?"

 ABOUT THE INDIGENOUS ORAL NARRATIVE: AN OVERVIEW

 It all started "back in the day" with the invention of the printing press which started the erosion of the oral narrative.
-The stories became words in books, but the subtle nuances, understandings and knowledge were lost.
-They became "stand alone" narratives and the connections to the culture from which they originated was irretrievably severed.
+The stories became words in books, but the subtle nuances, understandings and knowledge were lost and Native languages began to die out.
+Stories became "stand alone" narratives and the connections to the culture from which they originated was irretrievably severed.

 Moreover, the Internet has shrunk the planet even more and people can move around wherever they desire even to the most remote places with the simple click of a mouse.
 It seems that this encroachment into unfamiliar territory includes collecting and retelling cultural histories without a real understanding of the culture from which the narratives come.
 And....we no longer have the patience to sit quietly and listen to the truth.